AmalOur/pattern-ai/README.md

 3. Explore the available endpoints
 4. Use the "Try it out" feature to make real API calls

-The full API specification is also available in JSON format at `/v3/api-docs` and in YAML format at `/v3/api-docs.yaml`.

 # Video Demonstration

 Explore the functionality in action through the demonstration video provided below: